-If you thought you were well prepared for backcountry travel, even after years of getting out there, well think again!
-After a quick glance through Mike Nash’s Outdoor Safety and Survival book I was compelled to read it right through.
+If you thought you were well prepared for backcountry travel, even after years of getting out there, well, think again!
+After a quick glance through Mike Nash’s book, Outdoor Safety and Survival, I was compelled to read it right through.

-With 34 chapters and three appendices, Nash covers a lot of ground including navigation, bear and wildlife safety, native plants, avalanche safety, winter survival, electrical storms and water crossings to name just a few.
+With 34 chapters and three appendices, Nash covers a lot of ground, including navigation, bear and wildlife safety, native plants, avalanche safety, winter survival, electrical storms, and water crossings, to name just a few.

-Other helpful information includes lists for unexpected overnights in the backcountry, first aid kit and additional equipment for planned extended trips in the bush.
-And chapter 24 deals with the steps to take after something has happened, this is an extremely important chapter and it pays to learn the steps listed here.
-Knowing these steps will reduce the panic and increase your chances of safety and survival.
+Other helpful information includes lists for unexpected overnights in the backcountry, first aid kits (like this review), and additional equipment for planned extended trips in the bush.
+Furthermore, chapter 24 deals with the steps to take after something has happened in the backcountry.
+This chapter is critical, and it pays to learn the steps listed here.
+Knowing these steps will reduce the panic in an emergency and increase your chances of safety and survival.

 Something else readers may enjoy is Appendix A, with an annotated list of classic reading.
 Some of these books you may have already read.
 However, others may look intriguing such as The Last Blue Mountain: The True and Moving Story of the Ill-Starred Expedition Against Mount Haramosh by Ralph Barker.
 There are also some great historical adventure novels on the list.
 These would be quite an interesting read though perhaps a little harder to find.

 I highly recommend Mike Nash’s book, Outdoor Safety and Survival, to experienced and inexperienced backcountry travelers.
 Even if you have a lot of experience, I’m sure you’ll find something you can use in this comprehensive guidebook as I did.
 Even if it’s just one thing, it could be the one thing that will save you or someone else on a trip that could go wrong this year.

 Have you read Mike Nash’s book?
 Would you?
 Please share your thoughts with us in the comments below.